GetRektBoy724/SharpUnhooker/README.md

 ```

 # To-Do List
-- Instead of only patching the first 10 byte of the API,I want to read the whole `.text section` of the original DLL and patch the loaded DLL with that.
+- Instead of only patching the first 10 byte of the API,I want to read the whole `.text section` of the original DLL and patch the loaded DLL with that. (in progress,it is indeed pretty difficult)
-- Add ETW and AMSI patch to bypass them
+- Add ETW and AMSI patch to bypass them (done,only need to implement to main code)